IntersectMBO/cardano-haskell-packages/README.md

 2. Release the package under a version that is very unlikely to be used by upstream.
 The scheme that we typically use is to take the existing version number, add four zero components and then a patch version, e.g. `1.2.3.4.0.0.0.0.1`.

+IMPORTANT: if you release a patched package to CHaP, make sure to open an issue about it so we can keep track of which patched packages we have.
+Ideally, include the conditions under which we can deprecate it, e.g. "can deprecate either when it's fixed upstream or when package X removes their dependency on it".

 ## How to test changes to CHaP against haskell.nix projects

 Sometimes it is useful to test in advance how a new package or a cabal file